Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 }
 ```

 You can also use generic methods to serialize and deserialize the data.
-This may be more convenient if you are not building a library on top of the Json Schema serializer.
+This may be more convenient if you are not building a library on top of the JSON Schema serializer.
 Using it with your own library may introduce complexities.

 ```C# Snippet:SchemaRegistryJsonSerializeEventDataGenerics
 var serializer = new SchemaRegistryJsonSerializer(client, groupName, new SampleJsonGenerator());